Setting up & managing booking alerts

 This depends on the booking horizon, which is how far in advance you can book.
 This is different for each rail operator and country.

 Setting up a booking alert

 As soon as booking opens, we'll send you an email with a link to your search.
-Click the link and you'll get right to your results.
-If for any reason your results aren't as expected, contact us and one of our train geeks will troubleshoot your search for you.
+Click the link and you'll see your journey!

 Managing a booking alert

-If you want to check the details of your alert or if your plans change, you can log in or register for an account to manage your booking alerts online.
+You can log in or register for a Loco2 account to manage your booking alerts online.

 You can see the travel date and time you have set the alert for.
 Click the "edit" button to see your original search, where you can change the time, date or stations and set a new alert.